EvardHanno/LODapp/README.md

 This is a application that lets people working with LC-MS/MS systems to better understand the concept of limit of detection.
 The app creates a simulated chromatogram for which different parameters can be changed.
 The noise distibution and peak height distribution are also shown.

 ### Work to be done
 At the moment the app in under development.
-For example The following changes to the app needs to be made:
+For example the following changes to the app needs to be made:
 * Better descriptions will be added to the app;
 * S/N (peak-to-peak and noise from standard deviation) added to the chromatogram;
 * Figure 2 uses input values and not the simulated values with random values.
 Changing this should be concidered but this can be quite complex;